jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-26

+I have a mini plan and I am going to commit to it.
+I can't stress how good TDD & tests as specs are.

 # 2022-06-25

 I've been observing my kittens and I think this is what goes in their tiny kitten heads.